 submitting goals to the President of the Board of Trustees;

-filing reports at the end of each academic year and as requested by the President.
+filing reports at the end of each academic year and as reasonably requested by the President.

 Section 5.2 Ad Hoc Committees

 Ad Hoc Committees of the Board of Trustees may be appointed from time to time as deemed necessary by the President or by vote of the full Board of Trustees.
+In case of a conflict between an appointment by the President and the Board of Trustees, the Board of Trustees’ decision will control.
 Terms shall expire when the Ad Hoc Committee is dissolved by the President or by the Board of Trustees.
 The Personnel Committee shall be an Ad Hoc Committee unless made a Standing Committee by vote of the Board.

 ARTICLE 6